OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 - xkcd.com
 - 69.58.0.32

-12. nslookup always uses the computers configured name server.
+12. nslookup always uses the computer's configured name server.
 There are advanced debugging processes where it is helpful to query some other DNS server for its response to a query.
 For example Google runs two open Caching DNS servers that are regularly used in these labs.
 8.8.8.8 and 8.8.4.4.

 Syntax: ``nslookup <Target IP> <DNS Server IP>``
 Example: ``nslookup google.com 8.8.8.8``

 13. On Windows-Desktop-1 use nslookup and Google's public DNS server (8.8.8.8) as the `<DNS Server IP>` for each of the following host names:
 - 132.235.1.1
 - www.cnn.com
 - 132.235.9.75
 - 98.139.183.24

 ## Detailed Name Resolution